Cape Town exposed beyond the beaches

 The sense of community is undeniable.
 We met with a group of mothers at St Mary’s Catholic Church.
 They come together to support each other through the grief and pain of losing their children to gang violence.
 I beheld their sense of hope, even amid the turmoil and senseless violence.
 One student we interviewed at the Church said: “No one pays attention to us”, but her warm smile showed that she held no grudge or contempt.

-Rev. Ricardo da Silva SJ (born in Coimbra, Portugal 1983; entered the Jesuits 2007; ordained deacon 2019) immigrated to Johannesburg, South Africa with his mother at the age of six.
-He had a career in marketing, communications and brand management before joining the Jesuits in 2007 and has studied communications (SA), philosophy (UK) and theology (Brazil).
+Fr Ricardo da Silva SJ was born in Coimbra, Portugal and grew up in Johannesburg, South Africa.
+He had a career in marketing, communications and brand management before joining the Jesuits in 2007 and has studied communications (SA), philosophy (UK), theology (Brazil) and journalism (USA).
 He is passionate about liturgical music, communications, and ethics and takes delight in good company and food.
 He has ministered to a wide range of people in many different contexts, from the elderly to high school and university students, refugees, migrants and the homeless.
+He has just completed the foundational Master of Science degree at the Columbia University Graduate School of Journalism.

 |See more from Ricardo da Silva SJ|